 The last step is to use screws – again, between 12 and 24 inches apart – to fasten the eave trim in place.

-How To Install High Side Peak Trim
+Installing Flashing: High Side Peak Trim

 These metal roof trim pieces are installed at the high point of a roof.
 Their purpose is to prevent moisture from intruding beneath sloping panels.